AlexKaiLe/Genome-Assembly/README.md

 ## Contamination:
-The shell script takes in 3 parameters
+Takes in 3 parameters
 - The contaminated reads
 - The vector
 - The k value to create kmers

 This file runs very similar to BLAST where there is a seeding and extension phase.
 However, this only happens at the begining and end of the contaminated read.
 Thus, we only seed at the end, then extend in the corresponding direction of both the contaminated read and the vector.
 Once it reaches a comparison that does not match, we terminate.
 We return the new read that removes all the contamination.

-Contamination can be run with the following example command: `sh contamination.sh test_cases/contamination/contam_reads1.txt test_cases/contamination/vector1.txt 3`

 ## Correction:
-The shell script takes in 4 parameters
+Takes in 4 parameters
 - The error reads
 - k = kmer length
 - t = threshold for frequent kmer